Skip to content

 *** END OF TEST HELLO WORLD ***

-The CLI returns exit code 0 when the simulated time budget expires naturally.
-RTEMS itself never calls exit() in this configuration; it returns to the idle thread, which immediately enters power-down via asr19.
-The emulator's idle-time skip then fast-forwards simulated time to the deadline.
+In this configuration RTEMS returns to its idle thread, which immediately enters power-down via wr %g0, %asr19.
+The emulator's idle-time skip then fast-forwards simulated time straight to the deadline.
+The run ends with DurationExpired and exit code 0.

-3. Run the SPTEST integration suite
+3. Run the sptest integration suite

 ctest --test-dir build -R rtems_sptests --output-on-failure

-A sptest is recorded as PASS when its captured UART contains the exact string *** END OF TEST.
-As of the MVP all 10 of sp01, sp02, sp03, sp04, sp05, sp06, sp07, sp08, sp11, sp12 pass.
+A sptest is recorded PASS when its captured UART contains the exact string *** END OF TEST.

 4. Capture the UART programmatically

-#include "lince/runtime/emulator.hpp"
+#include "tero/runtime/emulator.hpp"

 #include "tests/support/capturing_char_device.hpp"

-auto cap = std::make_unique<lince::test_support::CapturingCharDevice>();
+auto cap = std::make_unique<tero::test_support::CapturingCharDevice>();

 auto* ref = cap.get();